cedanmisquith/Custom-Video-Recorder-Swift/README.md

 # Custom-Video-Recorder-Swift
 A custom camera module to record video.
+This can only work on a real iPhone and not on the simulator, so make sure you test with a real device.

 # Features:
 1. Count down timer when record is clicked with 0, 3, 5, 10 seconds as a toggle.